The Draft (comic book): Plot synopsis

 The comic follows three draftees as they discover their abilities and decide to register for the Draft.
 Chris has a tense relationship with his father, who registers early in part as an act of rebellion.
 Garth feels like his wife and children don't respect him.
 Harlan's a student at the Massachusetts Institute of Technology but all his notes for his dissertation are destroyed when he teleports for the first time.

 The three wind up at the paranormal boot camp and become friends of sorts, but Harlan has a lot of trouble fitting in due to his relative physical weakness and is picked on by another trainee with the nickname Pitt Bull.
 Lt.
 Remsen enters and analyzes Harlan's dreams as part of his mental evaluation, but, despite a lot of disturbing imagery, gives him a pass.

 Two days later, after more harassment by Pitt Bull, Harlan attempts to kill him by teleporting away.
 Pitt Bull survives, and Harlan is put into solitary confinement as punishment, the stress of which finally breaks him.

 The comic ends with Blowout teleporting into a live broadcast by President Reagan (although he is left unnamed) and then teleporting away, essentially making it an assassination attempt.
 The President survives in part because he is secretly also a paranormal.

 Elements of The Draft were seen, sometimes from other perspectives, in other titles in the imprint.

 The Draft in the rest of the New Universe

-The Draft focused mainly on new characters, but other titles, in particular DP7 and Psi-Force had major characters impacted as they were drafted.
+The Draft focused mainly on new characters, but other titles, in particular DP 7 and Psi-Force had major characters impacted as they were drafted.
 Most of them eventually went AWOL, but a few stayed with the military.
 Also, The Draft and its successor, The War was an opportunity to use characters from cancelled New Universe titles.

 The Draft also impacted the world in other ways, as other countries made a more concerted effort to create their own paranormal armies.
 Also, as the draft only applied to males, female paranormals were highly attractive to groups like the Central Intelligence Agency and offered very lucrative recruitment terms.